EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 - "...wrap around the values of any basic type".
 Yes, our monad is a wrapper.
 A decorator.
 - "...allow for function composition".
 Yes, we were able to use a funcion composition style syntax to get to our solution.

-> Note on the generic nature of monads: Claiming that some code is "generic" is easier in JavaScript, due to its dynamic typing and lack of compile time type checks.
-This advantage manifests in how or monad class is constructed.
+> Note on the generic nature of monads: Claiming that some code is "generic" is easier in JavaScript, due to its dynamic typing and lack of "compile" time type checks.
+This advantage manifests in how our monad class is constructed.
 The constructor can accept any type: a number, a string, an array, an object.
-In statically typed languages like C# or Java, the implementation would be a bit more involved and would require the use of language features like generics.
+In statically typed languages like C# or Java, the implementation would be a bit more involved and would require the use of language features like [generics](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/).
 [Mikhail Shilkov](https://mikhail.io/) explains this perfectly in his blog post about [Monads explained in C# (again)](https://mikhail.io/2018/07/monads-explained-in-csharp-again/).
-Bottomline is, JavaScript dynamic nature does make it easier to write generic code, but it is perfectly possible in statically typed languages as well.
+Bottomline is, JavaScript's dynamic nature does make it easier to write generic code, but it is perfectly possible to do so in statically typed languages as well.

 > By the way, this "NullHandlerMonad" type of monad is so common within functional programming circles that it's got its own name.
 It is called the "Maybe" or "Option" monad.
 Same pattern, different name.